SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This year's celebration in the Civic Center starts at noon on Saturday and the festivities continue until 6 pm that day.
 On Sunday, the festival starts at 11 am and lasts until 6 pm.

 In addition to the more than 200 parade contingents and 300 exhibitors, you will find over 20 community-run stages and venues set up throughout the streets with local musicians, dancers, and other entertainers.
-The heart of the event is set up around the Main Stage at the bottom of the City Hall steps on Polk Street.

->> Click here for a schedule of this year's performers.
+>> Click here for a schedule of this year's performers

-The 2022 SF Gay Pride Parade is Sunday, June 26.
+The 2023 SF Gay Pride Parade is Sunday, June 25.
 This year, they are again expecting close to 200 parade entrants.

 The parade starts at the corner of Market and Beale Streets at 10:30 am.
 The route runs along Market Street and ends at 8th and Market in downtown San Francisco.